If you are looking for Cook Interview Questions, you have come to the right place.

 What did you do during your downtime?

-• Always make sure your workstation is clean which includes sweeping floors.
+- Always make sure your workstation is clean, including sweeping floors.

 What temperature do you need to maintain so bacteria will not form?